guy9050/gluetool/DEVELOPMENT.md

 Before moving on to the actual setup, there are few important notes:

-* **The ony supported and (sort of tested) way of instalation and using `citool` is a separate virtual environment!** It may be possible to install `citool` directly somewhere into your system but we don't recommend that, we don't use it that way, and we don't know what kind of hell you might run into.
+* **The only supported and (sort of tested) way of instalation and using `citool` is a separate virtual environment!** It may be possible to install `citool` directly somewhere into your system but we don't recommend that, we don't use it that way, and we don't know what kind of hell you might run into.
 Please, stick with `virtualenv`.

 * The tested distributions (as in "we're using these") are either recent Fedora, RHEL or CentOS.
 Should you try to install `citool` in a different environment - or even development trees of Fedora, for example - please, make notes about differencies, and it'd be awesome if your first merge request could update this file :)